paul-hammant/tbd/content/game-changers/index.md

 Similarly, 'trunk' and 'branch', have not always been used as terms for controlled code lines that have a common ancestor, and are eminently (and repeatably) mergeable.

-## RCS - simple but 'early days'
+## Revision Control System - RCS (1982)

-RCS was Revision Control System, by Walter F. Tichy.
+RCS was a simple but 'early days' version control technology, by Walter F. Tichy.

 In Tichy's 1985 paper
 "RCS - A System for Version Control"[![](/images/ext.png)](https://www.gnu.org/software/rcs/tichy-paper.pdf), a trunk